nickkeepfer/GitWorkshop/05-GitHub-Actions/README.md

 ## Conclusion

 GitHub Actions and CI/CD can significantly improve the efficiency and reliability of your development workflow.
-By automating tasks such as testing, building, and deploying, you can ensure that your projects are always in a deployable state and reduce the time it takes to get new features and fixes to users.
+By automating tasks such as testing, building, and deploying, you can ensure that your projects are always in a deployable state and reduce the time it takes to get new features and fixes to users and collaborators.